DCMLab/data_reports/cross_entropy.md

     Q_groups: Optional[UnitOfAnalysis | str | Iterable[str]] = None,
     smoothing: float = 1e-20,
 ):
+    """If Q_groups is None, returns an PxP matrix of cross-entropies between all pairs of groups according to the P_groups argument.
+If Q_groups is specified, returns an PxQ matrix of cross-entropies between all pairs of groups according to the P_groups and Q_groups arguments.
+This is often interpreted as the information surplus that it takes to encode q using a code optimized for encoding p.
+    """
     P_probs = make_groupwise_probabilities(analysis_result, P_groups, smoothing)
     if Q_groups is None:
         return _compute_cross_entropies(P_probs)